rakshita-vijay/rag-agentic-ai/001_10_min_crash_course_on_ai_agents.md

 ---

-when we ask lLMs to give us an answer to something, if it not available to them (personal info/company data), then we can provide access to this info by introducing a 'control logic'
+when we ask LLMs to give us an answer to something, if it not available to them (personal info/company data), then we can provide access to this info by introducing a 'control logic'
   - 'control logic': allows access to specified sites/external things to search for the response there

 - but at the end of the day, we cannot give access to everything in the world